burst

 Writing

-The nuclei, is the plural of the word nucleus meaning a center or central mass.
+The nuclei, is the plural of the word nucleus meaning a center or central mass of atoms.

 Atoms | nuclei | protons and mass | electrons and light | neutrons and time | curve of binding energy